 Curriculum and Judaic content

 Our educational vision is inspired by the emergent curriculum principles of the world-renowned schools for young children in Reggio Emilia, Italy.
 As a school community, we are committed to values based on an image of children as curious, competent and capable.
 Our journey begins as our staff asks questions, listens to children, collaborates with them and documents their work.
 As children discover and explore, they work on investigations that last a few hours, a few days, or a few months.
 All projects are meaningful to them and their world.
 By creating a classroom environment that allows for open-ended learning and discovery, we give children a chance to build their understanding of the world.
 By providing “scaffolding,” the teachers assist children to become confident in their skills so that they may express themselves in many different symbolic languages—speech, drawing and acting, to name a few.
 We also believe that learning is a cooperative venture which includes other children, their teachers, their families and our larger community.
 Literacy, math, social studies, science, music and arts are all emphasized through a framework of hands-on contextualized experiences.
-Read more about our child-centered approach here.

 Because our school is made up of Jewish, interfaith and non-Jewish families, we do not assume that every family practices or knows about any aspects of Judaism.
 Therefore, we do some parent education about what the children are learning about and why.

 Friday is a special day in our week: it is when the Preschool celebrates the Shabbat with a sing-along, blessing recitation and special snack of challah and grape juice.
-We celebrate and remember this day of rest that is separate and special from the week.
+We celebrate and remember this day of rest that is separate and special from the regular week.
 We have found that this tradition is fun for all of the children, even those who do not observe Shabbat at home.
 We say blessings for the candles, “wine” (grape juice) and challah.
 The blessings (brachot) are listed in the Preschool Parent Handbook.
 We welcome and encourage parents to join us.